-Among students eligible to enroll in classes on Grounds at the University of Virginia, 85% have reported being fully vaccinated against COVID-19, as of Thursday.
-Additionally, 78.5% of Academic Division employees have reported being fully vaccinated.
+mong students eligible to enroll in classes on Grounds at the University of Virginia, 90% have reported being fully vaccinated against COVID-19, as of Thursday, July 29.
+Additionally, 88% of Academic Division employees have reported being fully vaccinated.

-University officials shared those numbers in an email message to the UVA community on Thursday, along with directions for reporting vaccinations to the University.
-All students were asked to provide proof of vaccination by July 1; all Academic Division staff must report their vaccination status by July 23.
+University officials shared those numbers in an email message to the UVA community earlier this month, along with directions for reporting vaccinations to the University.
+All students were asked to provide proof of vaccination by July 1; all Academic Division staff had to report their vaccination status by July 23.

 All students who wish to live and work in-person at UVA during the 2021-22 academic year are required to be vaccinated against COVID-19, unless they were granted a medical or religious exemption.
 All faculty and staff are also expected to be vaccinated unless they have a medical or religious reason not to get the vaccine.